ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ### 1. Are packages written in different syntaxes interoperable?

-References made to cameligo are only for illustrative purposes.
-Any syntax can be used in packages.
+Yes, any syntax can be used in packages.
 Furthermore, one can consume a package written in one syntax from another.

 ### 2. What happens if there is a main function in a .mligo file of a package?